Summary

 - disturbed cognition during event (confusional arousals, sleep terrors, sleepwalking)

-- vigorous activity or violent behaviour (confusional arousals, sleepwalking, sleep terrors, and rapid eye movement sleep behaviour disorder)
+- vigorous activity or violent behavior (confusional arousals, sleepwalking, sleep terrors, and rapid eye movement sleep behavior disorder)

 - episodes of inability to move (recurrent isolated sleep paralysis)